Tool Review - 2026

 What are TweetDelete free tier limits?

 TweetDelete's free plan restricts how many tweets you can delete and typically limits access to older content.
-The underlying reason is the Twitter/X API's historical 3,200 tweet access window, which cloud tools are subject to unless they use archive-import methods.
+The underlying reason is the Twitter/X API's historical 3,200 tweet access window, which cloud tools are subject to unless they switch to a different paid workflow.
 Free tiers are designed to demonstrate the product, not complete large deletions.
 If you have thousands of old tweets to remove, the free plan will stop before the job is done.

 What is TweetDelete pricing in 2026?